-In this menu, you can view the list of images downloaded from a web server or received in messages.
-You can set a downloaded image as the background image.
+In this menu, you can view the list of images downloaded from the web server or received in messages.
+You can set a downloaded image as the current background image.

-Scroll to the image you want to view and press the View soft key or the 2 key.
+Scroll to the image you want to view and press the View soft key or the 3 key.